veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 }
 ```

-However, unlike an HTTP call, wesocksets are open persistently and don't offer any guarantees of retries, so we have to implement this logic ourselves.
+However, unlike an HTTP call, websocksets are open persistently and don't offer any guarantees of retries, so we have to implement this logic ourselves.
 Fortunately, gorilla has a lot of [good examples.](https://github.com/gorilla/websocket/blob/main/examples/chat/client.go)

 You'll notice a couple key points here: first, we log and handle the case where the web socket disconnects.
-Then, we do some ultra-fancy print logging to keep track of how many posts we've actuallly processed.
+Then, we do some ultra-fancy print logging to keep track of how many posts we've actually processed.
 And finally, we now get to the actual data, an `var post db.ATPost` that we process, parse, and write to the database, which we initialize as a post [repository](https://martinfowler.com/eaaCatalog/repository.html), a fancy word for "database with dependency injection".

 > **Golang tooling**:
 Go just works out of the box.
 Unlike my beloved Python, it doesn't need uv, formatting, linting, or special build processes.
 At least, for a fairly small project, everything is batteries included.
-In fact, its boringness and rigidiy allowed me to move really quickly.
-What surprised me is that I thought that VSCode would work really well with go, but actually didn't as code I impored wouldn't get loaded automatically, and there were a couple bugs that made me switch to Goland, which works extremely smoothly, without fail, and its local autocomplete at the line level is much better than PyCharm's equivalent, likely because Go is much smaller, and statically-typed.
+In fact, its boringness and rigidity allowed me to move really quickly.
+What surprised me is that I thought that VSCode would work really well with go, but actually didn't as code I imported wouldn't get loaded automatically, and there were a couple bugs that made me switch to Goland, which works extremely smoothly, without fail, and its local autocomplete at the line level is much better than PyCharm's equivalent, likely because Go is much smaller, and statically-typed.

 > **Jetbrains LLMs**:
 Jetbrains' local LLMs are extremely well-done and I'd encourage anyone interested [to check out the paper.](https://arxiv.org/html/2405.08704v3)